clulab/ConceptAlignment/README.md

 ## Preparations

+Some of the instructions below use 0.1.0 as a version number.
+Change this number as necessary.
+The standard port 9000 may be used for SuperMaaS, so this project has been changed to use 9001 and that's the reason some port numbers are included in the instructions.

 ### Preparing the index files

 This instructions are for use on a development machine.
 However, once the docker